The PLAUBEL Makina II Black finish

-The Plaubel & Co., Frankfurt/Main -Germany, founded in 1902 by Hugo Schrader, son-in-law from Dr. Kruegener, (camera producer who merged in the same year with Carl Zeiss) produced the Plaubel Makina II starting in 1933 up to 1939 with coupled range-finder and an Anticomar 2,9 / 100 mm High Speed lens.
+The Plaubel & Co., Frankfurt/Main -Germany, founded in 1902 by Hugo Schrader, son-in-law from Dr. Kruegener, produced the Plaubel Makina II starting in 1933 up to 1939 with coupled range-finder and an Anticomar 2,9 / 100 mm High Speed lens.

-The Makina I was its predecessor lacking the coupled rangefinder.
-Type 1 was produced in the early twenties with the Anticomar 4,2/100 mm.
-The direct vision optical Newton view finder was placed in the middle of the camera .
-Dial in stead of Rim.
+The Makina I was its predecessor and lacked the coupled rangefinder.
+Type1was produced in the early twenties with an Anticomar 4,2/100 mm.
+The direct vision optical Newton view finder was placed in the middle of the camera and equiped wit a dial in stead of a rim.
 On type II the direct vision optical viewfinder moved to the edge of the camera .
-Other improvements were: A supply to let the air out of the bellows while closing it further a blue eyepiece mounted in a square level and as from 1927 a strap holder.
+Other improvements were: A supply to let the air out of the bellows while closing it, a blue eyepiece mounted in a square level and as from 1927 a strap holder.

 Producing strut folding camera’s came to an end in the fifties of the last century, but Plaubel continued the production and improved the Makina up to the sixties with the Makina III.
 Starting with the Makina I and followed by its successors, the Makinas were very popular with the press.
 Not only because its small and handsome design, but especially its reliability and very fast Anticomar 2,9 lens.
 The solid camera-body not only receives 6x9 cm sheet-film holders, but also the special Plaubel 6x9 roll-film holder.
 The adjustment to the camera of these devices is extremely reliable.